 “The Right to Marry” - DVD

 Available from Amazon.com

 “Demian’s Film & Video Projects” - DVD

-Contains an 8-minute excerpt from “The Right to Marry”.
-Rev. Mel White and Phylis Burke appear in the excerpt.
+Contains an 8-minute excerpt from “The Right to Marry”

 The shorts on this DVD represent more than 40 years of moving-picture artistic endeavors.
 It includes 21 of Demian’s short films, and excerpts from larger projects.

 Info from Sweet Corn: “Demian’s Film & Video Projects”